RocketSoftware/uopy-demo/README.md

 **Before use uopy to connect requires a running Universe/UniData server.**

-The following example use uopy to connect to the Universe on Windows.
+The following example use uopy to connect to [UniVerse](https://www.rocketsoftware.com/products/rocket-universe-0/rocket-universe) on Windows.

 ```python
 >>> import uopy